orlovstepan/orlovstepan/README.md

 - ⚡ Fun fact: ...
 -->

-🕵️‍♂️ Looking for a job as a Junior Frontend / Full Stack Developer.
+🕵️‍♂️ Looking for a job as a Frontend / Full Stack Developer.
 Mostly interested in React, but I stay open-minded and flexible.
 I love learning, so I am eager to see what's out there for me ⚡️

 🧑🏻‍💻 Recently I was taking care of <a href="https://falling-walls.com/"> Falling Walls website </a> as a frontend developer.
 Falling Walls is a unique international science platform for leaders from the worlds of science, business, politics, the arts and society.